debezium/debezium-design-documents/DDD-3.md

 ## Motivation

-Debezium is the platform to stream changes executed on data by processing transaction logs of a database.
+Debezium is a platform to stream changes executed on data by processing transaction logs of a database.
 As the data already existing in database are usually not available in the transaction log Debezium executes *consistent* snapshot at the start of a connector.

 The snapshot is executed by reading of the content of all captured tables into Debezium and delivering it to Kafka.
-The snapshot process the tables sequentially and streaming is started only after it is completed.
+Snapshotting processes the tables sequentially and streaming is started only after it is completed.
-Depending on the size of database the process can take hours or even days.
+Depending on the size of database, the process can take hours or even days.
-The process itself cannot be interrupted otherwise it must be executed from start.
+The process itself can be interrupted, but it then must be executed from start.

-Many use cases don't require the data existing in database to be delivered all upfront.
+Many use cases don't require the data existing in the source database to be delivered all upfront.
-They require the data to be delivered at an unspecific point of time.
+Instead, they require the data to be delivered at an unspecific point of time.
-This leads to the idea of incremental snapshotting, when the snapshot is taken in parallel with streaming.
+This leads to the idea of incremental snapshotting, where the snapshot is taken in parallel with streaming.
-The result will be that the streaming will be executed from start and the snapshotting will be executed in chunks which would allow resuming of snapshot in the middle of execution.
+The result will be that the streaming will be executed from start and the snapshotting will be executed in chunks, which would allow resuming of snapshot in the middle of execution.

-Second problem with snapshots is visible when it is necessary to update the list of captured tables.
+A second problem with snapshots is visible when it is necessary to update the list of captured tables.
-As the content of the newly added tables usually needs to be streamed as well it is usually necessary to temporarily suspend the streaming, execute the snapshot of new tables and then resume streaming (not implemented in Debezium yet).
+As the content of the newly added tables usually needs to be streamed as well, it is usually necessary to temporarily suspend the streaming, execute the snapshot of new tables and then resume streaming (not implemented in Debezium yet).
 The incremental snapshotting would resolve this scenario too.

+## Goals

+* Provide support for resumeable snapshots
+* Provide support for snapshots running concurrently with streaming
+* Provide support for updates to the filter configuration (include/exclude lists for captured tables)
+* Provide support for ad-hoc snapshots (triggered while the connector is running)

+## Non-goals

+* Parallelization of snapshotting

 ## Proposed changes

-The proposed implementation is based on the solution articulated in paper [DBLog: A Watermark Based Change-Data-Capture Framework](https://arxiv.org/pdf/2010.12597v1.pdf).
+The proposed implementation is based on the solution articulated in the paper [DBLog: A Watermark Based Change-Data-Capture Framework](https://arxiv.org/pdf/2010.12597v1.pdf).
 The key principle is introduction of snapshotting watermark records by writing checkpoint records into a watermarking table.
-The streaming framework reads in parallel both the existing data and the changes from the transaction log and when checkpoint is hit in the transaction log a reconciliation is performed and new chunk to be snapshotted defined.
+The streaming framework reads in parallel both the existing data and the changes from the transaction log;
+when a checkpoint is hit in the transaction log, a reconciliation is performed and a new chunk to be snapshotted defined.

-Embracing this approach requires a complete shift in paradigm in what does it mean to have a snapshotted record.
+Embracing this approach requires a complete shift in paradigm in what it means to have a snapshotted record.
-In classic approach the downstream system will receive the `read` event follow by `update` and eventually `delete` events.
+In the classic approach, the downstream system will receive the `read` event follow by `update` and eventually `delete` events.
-In new approach the `read` event is just a point in time materialization of the data record and it is perfectly valid to receive `update` records later on followed by the `read` record or even receive `delete` record for an event that was not delivered before.
+In the new approach, the `read` event is just a point in time materialization of the data record and it is perfectly valid to receive `update` records later on followed by the `read` record, or even receive `delete` record for an event that was not delivered before.

 For more details please read the referred paper.

-Debezium implementation will be based on signalling table.
+The Debezium implementation will be based on signalling table.
-To start an incremental snapshot a signal `snapshot` will be written to the table with parameters
+To start an incremental snapshot, a signal `snapshot` will be written to the table with parameters

 * `tables` - list of tables to be captured
 * `type` - set to `incremental`